My learning diary

 })}

-I suppose I could merge the check for required into validate, but it would not be as readable.
+I suppose I could merge the check for required into validate, but it wouldn’t be as readable.

 Relevant posts